Jane Middleton: Career

 Jane Middleton was employed as matron at the Ohio State School for the Blind during 1845 and 1846.
 In that capacity Jane worked for William Chapin (1802 – 1888).
 Upon Chapin's departure from his post, Jane also resigned.

 Upon arrival in New York City, she began work as matron of the Female Christian Home.
 After years of running boarding houses for Christian young women and men, Jane Middleton opened a home for aged deaf-mutes, the first such establishment in the country.
 Jane elicited the assistance of Rev. Gallaudet who ran the Church Mission to Deaf Mutes at St. Ann's Church for the Deaf in New York City.
-In 1872 the transition was complete and Jane became the Home's superintendent, and would continue this work until her passing in 1885, apparently without pay.
+In 1872 the transition was complete and Jane became the Home's superintendent, and would continue this work until her death in 1885, apparently without pay.

 The First Annual Report of the Trustees of the Church Mission To Deaf-Mutes noted in 1873 that the society had founded a home for elderly and ill deaf-mutes at 220 East Thirteenth Street, New York, under the care of Miss Jane Middleton.
 Middleton arranged for several local private physicians, along with doctors at the New York Eye and Ear Infirmary also located at 2nd Avenue and 13th Street, to donate their time and services to the Home.

 The Home offered its residents picnics, literary excursions and holiday observances.
 A New York Herald reporter described an 1878 visit in glowing terms.
 Visitors from both the local deaf community, and those visiting from other cities often stopped to call.
 These visits were often reported in the newspapers, along with an appeal for funds and donations of needed clothing and other goods.